takucnoel-endo/HR_TextMining/Final Code.md

 corpus <- VCorpus(data_source)
 ```
 #### Corpus Pre-processing
-Here, I performed corpus preprocessing by using the `standardize` function I defined above.
+Here, we performed corpus preprocessing by using the `standardize` function I defined above.
 A list of additional stopwords I defined were also read in from excel file stored in my local drive.
 As described in the function description, the function turns every term into lower case, removes numbers, removes punctuations, removes white spaces, and removes stop words.
 This function can also perform lemmatization of terms in corpus with user defined parameter.
 Returns a corpus with all specified text standardization applied.
 ```r
 #Standardization
 #Import dictionary of stop words from a file.